Joseph Frempong: Early life and education

 Frempong was born on 16 July 1969 and hails from Obo Kwahu in the Eastern Region.
 He completed his GCE O level in 1990 and his GCE A level in 1992.
 He later obtained his bachelor's degree in Social Studies in 2004.
 He further had his master's degree in Public Affairs in 2011.

 Career

-Frempong was a teacher in Adosu Islamic School.
+Frempong was a teacher at Adosu Islamic School.
 He was also the Geography teacher at the Sendema Senior High Technical School.
-He was also the Geography teacher in Nkawkaw Senior High School.
+He was also the Geography teacher at Nkawkaw Senior High School.
 He was also the Assistant Lecturer at the University of Education, Winneba.

 Political career

-Frempong is a member of NPP and currently the MP for the Nkawkaw Constituency in the Eastern region.
-In the 2020 Ghana general elections, he won the parliamentary seat with 44,067 votes whilst the NDC parliamentary aspirant Oppong Francis had 14,272 votes.
+Frempong is a member of the NPP and currently the MP for the Nkawkaw Constituency in the Eastern region.
+In the 2020 Ghana general elections, he won the parliamentary seat with 44,067 votes, while the NDC parliamentary aspirant Oppong Francis had 14,272 votes.